 Today is a new day, and I would like to start afresh.
 I thank God for bringing me revelation of my oppositional tendencies.
 My prayer is to be freed, by Christ, from the broken promises I’ve made to God, to my husband, and to anyone else.
 I invite the Holy Spirit’s supernatural presence to empower me to fulfill and keep my promises.
 From this day forward:

 “I, Rachael, take you, Jesus, to be my Savior, Healer, Deliverer, Leader, and Friend.
-I promise to be true to you, and your beloved people, in good times and in bad.
+I ask the Holy Spirit to help me fulfill my promise to be true to You, and Your beloved people- in good times and in bad.
 I know, my God, that you examine [my] heart and rejoice when you find integrity there (1 Chronicles 29:17).
 I choose to love the Lord [my] God with all [my] heart, all [my] soul, all [my] mind, and all [my] strength (Mark 12:20).
 I want to honor You in whatever [I] do, so as I do it all for the glory of God (1 Corinthians 10:31) for all the days of my life.”

 “Then I will sing praises to your name forever as I fulfill my vows each day.”- Psalm 61:8 (NLT)